Genivia/ugrep/README.md

             The column number of a matched pattern is displayed in front of the respective matched line, starting at column 1.
 Tabs are expanded before columns are counted.
+    -L, --files-without-match
+             Only the names of files not containing selected lines are written to standard output.
+Pathnames are listed once per file searched.
+             If the standard input is searched, the string ``(standard input)'' is written.
+    -l, --files-with-matches
+             Only the names of files containing selected lines are written to standard output.  ugrep will only search a file until a match has been found, making searches potentially less expensive.
+Pathnames are listed once per file searched.
+If the standard input is searched, the string ``(standard input)'' is written.
+    --label
+             This option disables options -H, -L, and -l when standard input is read, to remove ``(standard input)'' where a file name would normally be printed.
+    -m num, --max-count=num
+            Stop reading the file after num matches.
     -n, --line-number
             Each output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset for each file processed.
+    --null
+            Prints a zero-byte after the file name.
     -o, --only-matching
             Prints only the matching part of the lines.
 Allows a pattern match to span multiple lines.